Beauty and the Beast (2014 film): Critical reception

+France

 In France, the film received mixed reviews.
 Le Monde evokes a "luxurious facelift that smooths and models the tale to bring it up to date with techno-ecological standards".
 Télérama describes a film with "chic pompiérisme", filled with "flat dialogues", that we watch "without being moved".
 Le Figaro writes that "Christophe Gans films without ever moving".

 France Télévisions called the film Christophe Gans' "greatest success".
 They praised the colours and contrasts of the landscape, which they said recalled the work of American painter Maxfield Parrish, and the visual style, which they compared to films by Mario Bava and Tsui Hark.
 They also noted that Gans had successfully differentiated the film from the source material and prior adaptations, while keeping the "spirit" of the original story.
 Laurent Pecha of EcranLarge remarked that while the film was "far from perfect", it was "so ambitious" compared to the "doldrums" of French cinema that Gans won her over.
 She called the introduction "spectacular" and praised Gans for his willingness to make the audience believe the "incredible and improbable love story", praising the "excellent" Seydoux and Cassel.

 Writing for TF1, Olivier Corriez gave the film 4 stars out of 5 and remarked that it was not easy to offer a modern interpretation of Beauty and the Beast as it had been adapted so many times before, but found Gans' film "flamboyant" but "accessible to all audiences".
 He said that it "plays wonderfully on contrasts" and praised Seydoux for her "charm and tenderness" and Cassel for providing "brutality [and] weakness."

+International

-International reviews for the film were mostly negative.
+International reviews for the film were mostly mixed-to-negative.
 Although the visuals and production design were praised, storytelling was criticized.
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 41%, based on 27 reviews and the average rating is 5.12/10.
 On Metacritic, which assigns a normalised rating out of 100, the film has a score of 39 based on 10 reviews, indicating "generally unfavorable reviews".

 Jessica Kiang of IndieWire thought the film was "immensely, crushingly boring" and Seydoux wasted in a role that required her to do little more than "heave her breasts and fall over things prettily."